 For an explanation of the symbols and codes used to identify packing materials, please see the symbols below:

 The NAMP-approved recycled paper mark.
 Products bearing this symbol must be manufactured from a minimum 75% parer and board waste, no part of which should contain mill produced waste.

 The trademark of the Forest Stewardship Council indicates that wood used in a product came from a forest managed according to strict environmental, social and economic standards.

 Mobius Loop - This material is capable of being recycled.

-We would recommend that our customers contact their local authority for further information on local recycling facilities or collection services available.
+We recommend that our customers contact their local authority for further information on local recycling facilities or collection services.
 The following website may be of further use in obtaining contact details in this regard:-

 Our customers role in contributing to reuse, recovery and recycling of packaging and packaging waste is crucial as they, as the end user, can influence whether the material is recycled/reused or sent for disposal.
 Further information on national waste strategy guidance can be gained from the following sources:

 Further useful information on the recycling and reuse of materials may be obtained from the following sources: